top of page

 "只要你有心...."

-11 months after my dad passed away my Mother also passed away.
-Read here how we prepared for my mothers funeral during the pandemic.
-Some things were done slightly differently.
-Rituals performed by the Taoist priest will be different depending if the deceased was male or female and whether they passed away at home or away from home.
+Just 11 months after my dad passed away, my Mother also passed away.
+Read here about how we prepared for my mother’s funeral during the pandemic, as some things were done slightly differently.
+The rituals performed by the Taoist priest can vary depending on whether the deceased was male or female, and whether they passed away at home or away from home.

 Subscribe for